 Sales enablement assumes the messaging exists and trains sales to use it.
 This intervention produces the missing messaging.
 Enablement comes after, not before.

-Most operators reach for execution fixes.
-The structural cause requires diagnostic work first.
-SF-3 Strategic Intervention at $5,000–$15,000 is the focused engagement that surfaces the cause and produces the operational document the team executes against.
+Marketing Strategy Review →Most operators reach for execution fixes.
+The structural cause requires fixed-scope marketing work first.
+Strategic Intervention is the focused engagement that surfaces the cause and produces the operational document the team executes against.